nodize/nodizecms/README.md

 installation (not tested yet)
 ============

-Node.js and NPM need to be installed
+MySQL, Node.js and NPM have to be installed

 npm install -g coffee-script